Title vs Subtitle vs Keyword Field: Where Each ASO Keyword Should Go

 - Keyword field: 100 characters, private, comma-separated

 Each one behaves differently.
 Putting the wrong keyword in the wrong field is the most common reason teams update their metadata and see no rank movement.
+And rank movement is the whole game: the top search result collects roughly twice as many taps as positions 2 through 9 combined.

 The title is your biggest lever, so spend it carefully